splunk/splunk-operator/docs/AppFramework.md

 ## Description of App Framework Specification fields
-App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, MonitoringConsole and LicenseMaster.
+App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, MonitoringConsole and LicenseManager.
 Configuring the App framework involves the following steps:

 * Remote Source of Apps: Define the remote location including the bucket(s) and path for each bucket
 * Destination of Apps: Define where the Apps need to be installed (in other words, which Custom resources need to be configured)